-MOIESE — Tribal Natural Resources Department announces the 2013 River Honoring event begins Monday, May 6 at 6pm with a community gathering.
+MOIESE — Tribal Natural Resources Department announces the 2014 River Honoring event will begin Monday, May 12 at 6 p.m. with a community gathering.
 The public is invited and welcome to attend the opening of the River Honoring.
-The gathering will begin with an announcement of the 2013 River Honorees.
-A free barbeque will follow.
+The gathering will begin with an announcement of the 2014 River Honorees.
+A free dinner will follow.

 To attend the River Honoring, turn west at Ronan onto Round Butte Road and drive eight miles west, turn south on Moiese Valley Road.
 Drive six miles to the teepee camp along the Lower Flathead River.